kubernetes/enhancements/keps/sig-cli/4292-kubectl-debug-custom-profile/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->
 * When user mounts a persistent volume claim to the debug pod, this must not affect the actual pod's functionality.
-If there is such a feature or property exists in storage, kubectl debug should handle this and prevent mounting.
+If such a feature or property exists in storage, kubectl debug should handle this and prevent mounting.
 * kubectl debug pod --copy-to already copies the fields in original pod spec to the copied pod spec which seems justifying the custom profiling.
 But in cases where